euphonie/study-notes/Other/ICU Certification/Novice.md

 - **2016**.
 ICU was recognized, provisionally, by the International Olympic Committee (IOC)
 - **Now & in the future**.
 ICU included divisions for Special Athletes, ParaCheer/Adaptive Abilities Athletes and Master divisions.

-## Cheer is now defined by 2 categories:
-- Cheearleading.

 # Divisions
 Adaptive abilites, 25% de atletas con discapacdad intelectual